 Chhath Puja is the thanksgiving festival that is primarily celebrated in Bihar.
 People offer their gratitude to the Sun God and gather at the banks of River Ganga to take a dip in the holy waters to further pray to God and perform rituals.
 Read More

 Pitrapaksha is a holy event that is of much value to the people of Bihar and beyond as well.
 Pitrapaksha which is commonly known as ‘Pind Daan’ is a holy Hindu rite that is done in order to offer salvation to the souls which are departed.
 Read More

 November to February is the best time to visit Bodh Gaya as the weather is moderate during this time.
 One may explore the place to the fullest during this season because summers can be too hot, humid and harsh on you.

 By Air.
-Gaya airport is the nearest airport to Bodh Gaya which is 11km away from the main town.
+Gaya Airport is the nearest airport to Bodh Gaya which is 11km away from the main town.
 The airport has a good frequency of flights from Kolkata.
-Apart from that it also receives flights from other metro cities of India Such as Delhi, Lucknow, Pune, Ranchi, Bengaluru, and Mumbai.
+Apart from that the airport also receives connecting flights from other metro cities of India Such as Delhi, Lucknow, Pune, Bengaluru, and Mumbai.
 From the airport, one has to travel another 11km by local transport such as a taxi or a bus to reach the main town.